 I sometimes get into a cloudy state of mind.
 Everything feels a bit greyer at these times and certain things don’t seem to matter as much.
-It’s usually brief, but it’s uncomfortable.
+It’s usually brief, the clouds pass, but until then it’s uncomfortable.

 The good thing about these periods is that they’re a natural indicator that I need to do something less (work?), do something more (exercise?) or just reset.

 When I can’t quite see through the clouds, I’ve found that some combination of the following seven things has helped to disperse them.
 I hope they help you too.